Nota-NetsPresso/PyNetsPresso/README.md

 ### Login

-To use the PyNetsPresso, please enter the email and password registered in NetsPresso.
+To use the PyNetsPresso, please enter the email and password registered in [NetsPresso].

 ```python
 from netspresso import NetsPresso